-But if I must be summed up in a word, "housewife" is the best one.
+If I must be summed up in a word, housewife is the best one.

 I recently looked up the word husband to be sure I could use it as a synonym for steward in the sense that I wanted, and found out something interesting.
 Y'know how we joke about a house husband-- well, they're ALL that because "hus" means house!

-from Old Norse húsbóndi ‘master of a house,’ from hús ‘house’ + bóndi ‘occupier and tiller of the soil.’
-The original sense of the verb was ‘till, cultivate.’
+from Old Norse húsbóndi, from hús ‘house’ + bóndi ‘occupier and tiller of the soil.’

 Haha, oh, I really came over here just to rejoice!
 I've been so happy lately!
 Quietly keeping my little place, peeling my little vegies, sweeping my floors, sewing and selling stuff.
 These are my favorite, most contented days.